 If the Dell Alienware AW3418DW is too expensive, get the Dell U3417W.
 For office use, this Dell is just as good as the Alienware.
 It is a little bit brighter and has better reflection handling.
 Like the ASUS, the large, high-resolution screen is wonderful for multitasking.
-Unfortunately, the U3417W doesn't handle motion as well, as it has a slower response time, lower refresh rate, and it doesn't support G-SYNC or any other VRR technology.
+Unfortunately, it doesn't handle motion as well, as it has a slower response time, lower refresh rate, and it doesn't support G-SYNC or any other VRR technology.
 This means gamers might not be as pleased.